A great way to get outside, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.

 6. See new parts of your state, region or country

-There are volunteer opportunities at state parks, regional parks, national parks, wilderness non-profits.
+There are volunteer opportunities at state parks, regional parks, national parks, wilderness ministries—all over the US and some international ones.

-While you can certainly serve locally, another adventure would be to find a volunteer opportunity near a destination you want to travel to.
+While you can certainly serve locally, another adventure would be to find a volunteer opportunity located in a destination you want to travel to.
+Add an extra day or two to take advantage of the outdoor recreation opportunities there.

-Our weekends at Okontoe are five hours from us, so we always try to include some local hikes as we travel or after our work days.
+Our weekends at Okontoe are five hours from us, so we always try to include some local hikes before or after our work days.
 Doing this has introduced a gorgeous part of Minnesota to several of our kids’ friends who had never experienced it before.

 7. Meet new people

-You automatically have something in common with these soon-to-be friends—your love of the outdoors and your love of serving.
+You automatically have two things in common with these soon-to-be friends—your love of the outdoors and your love of serving.

 8. Gain a new appreciation

-Every state or national trail system (like the Superior Hiking Trail and the Appalachian Trail) has volunteer weekends for trial maintenance.
+Every state or national trail system (like the Superior Hiking Trail and the Appalachian Trail) has volunteer weekends for trail maintenance.

-I haven’t done this yet, but I’ll bet those who do have a new appreciation for what goes into keeping those trails in top condition for those who use and love them.
+I haven’t done this yet, but I’ll bet those who do have a new appreciation for what goes into the important work of keeping those trails in top condition for those who use and love them.

 9. Develop an outward focus